letterflix/lettertflix-blog/src/pages/blog/how-you-can-send-a-letter-to-the-prime-minister-of-india.md

 ---
 templateKey: blog-post
-title: How You Can Send a Letter To The Prime Minister of India
+title: How To Send a Letter To The Prime Minister of India
 date: 2020-09-25T18:52:52.792Z
 description: It is a healthy action as a citizen to write letters to the people who run our nation.
 You may write to draw their attention to a specific issue,